 Indonesian Traditional Dress for Male

-The most popular Indonesia traditional dress for the male is batik shirts.
+The most popular Indonesian traditional dress for the male is batik shirts.
 It is the most common in modern Indonesia.
-Batik shirt can be long-sleeved for formal occasions and short-sleeved for less formal occasions.
+Batik shirts can be long-sleeved for formal occasions and short-sleeved for less formal occasions.